-Valley Transit maintains records for vehicles, facilities, and other substantial assets purchased with Section 5310 Enhanced Mobility Program funds.
+Valley Transit maintains records for vehicles, facilities, and other substantial assets purchased with Section 5310 Enhanced Mobility program funds.
 These records are updated through the following:

 - Self-certification.
-Using forms provided by Valley Transit, subrecipients verify the presence and status of vehicles, facilities, and other substantial assets. - On-site reviews.
+Using forms provided by Valley Transit, sub recipients verify the presence and status of vehicles, facilities, and other substantial assets. - On-site reviews. - Transit Asset Management Plan (TAM).
+Transit assets are collected and documented in the TAM and under continual review.